-2021 was the year that 5G went mainstream.
-After years of false starts, protests from conspiracy theorists, and low effort rollouts, many major cities finally received 5G coverage.
+In recent years 5G finally started going mainstream.
+After years of false starts, protests from conspiracy theorists, and low-effort rollouts, many major cities finally received 5G coverage.
 The biggest thing that 5G gives mobile users is the speed of home wi-fi (or better) anywhere they have a 5G signal.
 This could be a game-changing upgrade for many businesses, especially those that work with large files.
-For example, if a business uses a lot of video in their marketing, or maybe is an online learning platform that has interactive elements that don’t work well on standard 4G and weaker connections.
+For example, if a business uses a lot of videos in their marketing, or maybe is an online learning platform that has interactive elements that don’t work well on standard 4G and weaker connections.

 But the 5G world isn’t all sunshine and roses, there are some serious caveats to 5G and whether brands should rely on it to communicate their message.
 On the MNO side there are reasons you will see SMS continue to be utilised by your A2P partners, even in a 5G world.

 Despite the big speed advantage, there’s a lot of disadvantages to reliance upon 5G that ensure that SMS is still relevant in 2022 and beyond.
 Almost everyone in the world owns a device capable of receiving SMS, whereas 5G adoption is still in early stages in many countries and completely unheard of in rural communities.

 We’re going to split our analysis of 5G in to three sections — Coverage, Signal and Ubiquity: